mwilki23/rsp_project/README.md

 4. In workspace, run:

-The following instructions assume that a catkin workspace has been created at '$WORKSPACE' and the source path is present at `$WORKSPACE/src`
+The following instructions assume that a catkin workspace has been created at `$WORKSPACE` and the source path is present at `$WORKSPACE/src`

 ```catkin build turtlebot_target_follow```